Bourkekev/ms2-tourism-map/README.md

 Similarly in my location-map script it said about the undefined Google map variables and the thisLocation variable which is declared on the individual location html page.

 ### Testing on Browsers, Screen sizes and Devices
-I tested the website on the following browsers and devices:
+As well as testing with Dev Tools responsive views, I tested the website on the following browsers and devices:
 - Chrome on PC and Mac
 - Firefox on PC and Mac
 - Safari on Mac